OSGConnect/connectbook/start/account/AP7/ap7-access.md

----
-    title: OSPool ap7.ospool.osg-htc.org Access Point
+[title]: - "OSPool ap7.ospool.osg-htc.org Access Point"
-    layout: table-of-contents
-    table_of_contents:
+[TOC]

-*This guide is for users who were **notified by the OSG team** that they will be working on 'ap7.ospool.osg-htc.org'*
+*This guide is for users who were **notified by a member of the OSG team** that their access point will be 'ap7.ospool.osg-htc.org'.*

 The major steps to getting started with this access point are: